karthikmaddala/Bigbasket-Query-Engine/README.md

 **Setup Instructions**

-1)Clone the repository or Download the repository.
-2)Install all the requirements.
+1)Clone the repository or Download the repository.\n 2)Install all the requirements.
 3)Run **vector_embeddings.py** to create embeddings.csv file.
       **python vector_embeddings.py**